|

 Mobile Trading

-Schwab customers can use two apps: a main app and a thinkorswim app.
-The thinkorswim app is made for serious traders and is the only one that lets you trade futures and forex.
-This app has very advanced charts with more than 400 technical studies.
-Both Schwab apps include mobile check deposit and lots of market news.
+Schwab clients can use two apps: a main app and a thinkorswim app.
+The thinkorswim app is built for active trading and is the only one of the two that can place orders for futures and forex.
+Very advanced charts are on the thinkorswim app with more than 400 technical studies.
+Both apps include mobile check deposit and lots of market news.

-Merrill Edge has just one app.
-It offers a lot of personal finance tools because of its link with Bank of America.
-For example, there is a Life Plan® tool that helps you set goals.
-For trading, the app has horizontal charts with many tools, option chains, and a trade ticket with trailing and stop orders.
+Merrill Edge has one app.
+It includes many personal-finance tools through its connection to Bank of America.
+For example, we found a Life Plan® tool that helps with goal setting.
+For trading, there are horizontal charts with many graphing tools, option chains, and a trade ticket with trailing and stop orders.

 Winner: Schwab